sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 [`RateLimitQuotaResponse.AbandonAction`](https://github.com/envoyproxy/envoy/blob/7ebdf6da0a49240778fd6fed42670157fde371db/api/envoy/service/rate_limit_quota/v3/rlqs.proto#L169-L199).

 #### On Report Timers

+-   TODO(sergiitk): implementation-focused description so that other impl approaches allowed
+-   TODO(sergiitk): add details on scalability requirements
+-   TODO(sergiitk): Are there requirements in terms of when exactly we reschedule the timer, and how that interacts with flow control on the RLQS stream?

 When a report timer fires, the RLQS Filter State retrieves all buckets with the corresponding reporting interval from the RLQS Bucket Map.
 For each bucket, the